Olavanna

-Olavanna is a census town in Kozhikode district in the Indian state of Kerala.

-Olavanna is the most populous panchayat in kerala.
+Olavanna is a panchayat in Kozhikode district in the Indian state of Kerala.
+Olavanna is the most populous panchayat in Kerala.
 It is located 10 km from Kozhikode City.
-Olavanna panchayath shares the border with Kozhikode corporation and Perumanna panchayath.
-At first it was a large agricultural area.
-Today there are many small and large scale industries.
-There are also small marketplaces such as the Pantheerankavu, Olavanna Chungam, Kodinattumukku, Mathara, Palazhi, Kunnathupalam, Iringallor.
-The railway station is around 10 kilometres away and the nearest airport is Calicut international Airport.
-HiLite Mall is located in Palazhi junction.
+Olavanna panchayat shares the border with Kozhikode corporation and Perumanna panchayat.
+Pantheerankavu is the largest city in the panchayat.
+The nearest railway station is about 10 kilometres away and the nearest airport is Kozhikode International Airport.
+HiLite Mall is located in Palazhi Junction.

 Olavanna is a part of the Kozhikode urban area master plan.